I absolutely love living in Mexico City. I’ve been here now almost five years and the city still makes me smile unlike anywhere else in the world.

 3. Mexico City’s Weather is My Ideal Climate

 No humidity, warm and sunny days, cool and dry evenings.
 The weather hardly changes throughout the year.
 Even in the middle of December and January it was still at least 70 degrees during the day and it never drops below 50 degrees at night.

 During the summer when the rain comes, it’s still not oppressively humid.
 It doesn’t get as hot as say, Cancun or Tulum.
 I never feel like I’m melting.
 I also never need anything more than a thick sweater and jeans in the winter months.

-Some of my Mexican friends wear coats and Luke and I always laugh at them.
+Some of my Mexican friends wear coats and Luke and I always laugh.
 If you come from somewhere that has a winter, you’d laugh too.

 Some of my favorite historical spots in the city center are Templo Mayor (and the museum that’s included in the ticket price), the Museum of Anthropology, and Chapultepec Castle (pictured above), which is also the national history museum.

 5. Living in Mexico City Means I’m Connected to the Rest of Mexico